Malay, Aklan

-It is the northernmost town in the island of Panay and the youngest amongst all municipalities in Aklan province.
-The resort island of Boracay is part of the municipality.
+The municipality is notable for encompassing Boracay island, a major resort destination in the Philippines.
+Malay is the richest municipality in terms of revenue, and considered the youngest amongst all municipalities in Aklan province.
+It is the northernmost town on the island of Panay.

 History

 The municipality of Malay was created on June 15, 1949, through Republic Act No. 381 and the help of Claro Tumaob, out of various portions of the municipality of Buruanga, then part of Capiz.
 It included the following barangays: Malay (poblacion, seat of local government), Dumlog, Cabulihan, Balusbos, Nabaoy, Cubay Norte, Cubay Sur, Cogon, Argao, Sambiray, Caticlan, Manoc-Manoc, Balabag, Yapak, Motag, Napaan, and Naasog.
-On April 25, 1956, Malay became part of the newly-created province of Aklan, along with several other towns of Capiz.
+On April 25, 1956, Malay became part of the newly created province of Aklan, along with several other towns of Capiz.

 It was hit severely by typhoon Seniang on December 9–10, 2006, with much destruction and damage of homes and infrastructure.

-Cityhood

-"Resolution no. 066, series of 2010" created an ad hoc Committee and Technical Working Group to conduct initial study and evaluation for the proposed cityhood of the Municipality of Malay, Aklan.

-In 2021, the Aklan Provincial Board passed a resolution urging legislative action to change the local government classification of Malay from first-class municipality to chartered city.
-On November 28, 2022, House Bill No. 6401 was filed by Rep Teodorico Haresco Jr which seeks accomplish this.